grafana/agent/docs/sources/flow/reference/stdlib/trim_space.md

 # trim_space

-`trim_space` removes any space characters from the start and end of a string.
+`trim_space` removes any whitespace characters from the start and end of a string.

 ## Examples